avanzosc/custom-addons/bainu_custom/README.rst

 * New field "Almu" in invoices.
 * Customized invoices report.
 The new field "Tax.text" has been defined in the tax of the invoices, to take the first word of the tax.
+* In tree view of sales orders, hide the "Requested Date" field, and display the "Reference/Description" field.

 Credits